Back to learn

 Like the internet itself, there are positive and negative sides to AI.
 While machine learning and LLMs have the potential to be life-changing for people with Parkinson’s, the downsides could be equally catastrophic.

 Many people and environmental groups have raised concerns about the impact of AI on the planet.
 Data centres require vast amounts of electricity to train and run AI models, as well as huge volumes of water to keep them cool.
-Furthermore, the burning of fossil fuels in many data centres produces a significant amount of CO₂, while also creating electronic waste which can contain hazardous substances, like lead and mercury, according to the UN Environment Programmeopens in new tab.
+This big increase in demand for electricity to power the new data centres has led to a big increase in the burning of fossil fuels to create that electricity.
+Furthermore, manufacturing all those new computer systems also creates electronic waste, which can include hazardous substances, like lead and mercury, according to the UN Environment Programmeopens in new tab

-There are also questions surrounding the ethics of AI, as the industry remains largely unregulated in terms of sustainability, safeguarding and its development.
-Many LLMs have been trained using content scraped from the web without explicit permission from the individual behind that content.
-This means that your writing, artwork or even social media posts may have been used to teach AI how to think and what text and images to generate without your knowledge or consent.
+There are also questions surrounding the ethics of AI and the industry remains largely unregulated in terms of sustainability, safeguarding and its development.
+All LLMs have been trained using content scraped from the web without permission.
+This means that your writing, artwork or even social media posts have probably been used by large companies to build machines that can generate new text and images like yours, all without your knowledge or consent.

-The good news is that the EU passed its Artificial Intelligence Act in 2024, prohibiting certain uses of AI and requiring companies to comply with certain transparency requirements under EU law, which is likely to impact the tech industry outside of the EU too.
+The good news is that the EU passed its Artificial Intelligence Act in 2024.
+This prohibits certain uses of AI and requires companies to be more transparent if they operate in the EU, which is likely to impact the tech industry outside of the EU too.
 However, while General Data Protection Regulation (GDPR) touches on the topic of AI in terms of personal data, there is currently no AI-specific regulation in the UK.